 If you’re in the job market, you know that you need to prepare for the interview by thinking about your answers to commonly asked questions.
 That’s a given.

 Interviewers know that too.
-And more and more of them are looking for tougher interview questions to get past your canned answers and (hopefully) make better decisions about you!
+And more and more of them are looking for tougher and trickier interview questions to get past your canned answers and (hopefully) make better decisions about you!

 Use tough interview questions to your advantage.